 No matter where the love exists, whether it be with your family, friends or a romantic partner, devotion is a standard component.
 When you are devoted to someone you are dedicated to maintaining a degree of allegiance to the other person and care enough about him or her to pledge a uncompromising support and concern about his or her well being.
 When you’re devoted to someone there exists a special heroic bond which creates a willingness to endure risk or engage in a potentially dangerous circumstance to protect the object of your affection.

 Similar to the bond between a mother and her child, attachment creates in you a feeling of connection to someone outside yourself, you often desire to be with that person and would like to see them content and happy more than anything.
-When oxytocin and vasopressin hormones are released in the you brain, you are developing your bond of attachment.
+When oxytocin and vasopressin hormones are released into your brain, you are developing your bond of attachment.
 You are drawn to and desire to be in the presence of this person to whom you are tethered.

 For there to be a romantic relationship there must be some intimacy.
 In fact, a marriage document may not be legal without consummating the marriage.
 This is to say, if you want your marriage to be legal you must have sex to complete the contractual obligation to each other and the state.
 Not limited to sex, intimacy also refers to the deepening closeness shared between two people as they progress through life together.
 There is a deeper sense of knowing the other person as you share experiences in your pasts and in the now, while contemplating the future together.